ShipBook/ShipBookSDK-iOS/README.md

 # ShipBook SDK for iOS

 ShipBook is a cloud service to collect mobile application logs.
-It also logs UI events and crashes.
+It also logs UI events and exceptions.
 By having all this information together it is possible to analyze problems easily.

 All logs go by default also to the console.